steveg-rocket/astro-www/src/pages/fd-service-ux-design/about-the-fd-designs.md

 **Operator training and retention**:

 - The training and onboarding time to learn these softwares can be very involved.
 - Just because an OA is trained, does not mean they are proficient.
 Often times OA’s are reassigned after just a few months and never fully get immersed enough to be able to contribute to the mission.
-This is why most advanced OA’s often times are contractors.
+This is why most advanced OAs often times are contractors.
-- Some OA’s are hybrid TT&C operators, they may bounce through many different applications to perform tasks, each one with a different user experience and interface.
+- Some OAs are hybrid TT&C operators, they may bounce through many different applications to perform tasks, each one with a different user experience and interface.

 **FDS Design Solution**:

 - **Using best practice UX Design**.
 Leveraging the ASTRO UX Design System allow operators from different missions to learn one set of user interface components.
-This helps onboard and train new OA’s to begin contributing to the mission immediately, as well as transitioning existing OA’s by allowing them to focus more on their mission and less on learning a new system.
+This helps onboard and train new OA’s to begin contributing to the mission immediately, as well as transitioning existing OAs by allowing them to focus more on their mission and less on learning a new system.
 - **Tabular Data and Visual Data**.
 While some users interviewed were more ‘data people,’ there was a strong desire to visualize the orbit through a 2d/3d simulation, as some operators understand and digest visual information more effectively.
 We identified areas of the application where this data existed and integrated more system flexibility by allowing an OA to switch views between tabular data and visual data.
 - **3rd party solutions**.
 Inspiration was drawn from the off-the-shelf products created for Flight Dynamics such as FreeFlyer and ODTK.
 We wanted to leverage the thinking behind these softwares that our users were partial to, while adhering to the unique capabilities of the FDS legacy software, OASYS.
-The FDS designs include customizable “Scenarios” that allow OA’s to create or pre-load any orbit determination type as well as generate any necessary products or reports with minimal effort.
+The FDS designs include customizable “Scenarios” that allow OAs to create or pre-load any orbit determination type as well as generate any necessary products or reports with minimal effort.
 - **Creating Utility Tool Kits**.
 Identify and abstract the key common features shared between the dispersed tool sets.
 This lead to the creation of Utility Tool Kits.
 Utility Tool Kits are temporary work environments for key subtasks such as filtering track data or propagating a satellite.
 User testing revealed that different missions do these in different order.
 By leaving the subtasks open and agnostic to the mission, users can approach orbit determinations in each of their unique ways.

 ## UX Design